SLP-Community/SexLab-Wiki/docs/faq.md

 ### Can animations be tagged differently in SLSB?

-Yes, SLSB allows more detailed tagging including per-stage tags.
+Yes, SLSB allows more detailed tagging including per-stage and per-position tags.

 ---